Florian9638/Real_Hebi_Ros/README.md

 hrdf_file: "config/hrdf/<robot_name>.hrdf"
 home_position: [ -1.0 ]

-# Note: the "moveit_joints" must matches the configuration from the MoveIt config; only
-# required when running MoveIt examples
 moveit_joints: ["Arm/J1_shoulder"] # name of the joint specified in the xacro

 Go in /config /gains and create <robot_name>_gains.xml.
 I suggest to copy an already existing file and modify it (e.g. A-2084-01_gains.xml).
 The amount of gain values must match with the amount of your robot joints. (e.g. if you have 2 joints, specify 2 kp values).